Yphora

 High blood sugar damages the tiny blood vessels throughout the body.
 The blood vessels in your eyes are particularly delicate and susceptible to damage.
 When blood sugar is too high for too long, blurry vision can result.
 If this is caught early enough, the blood vessels can heal and vision may return to normal.
 However, if left untreated, vision problems may become permanent, and blindness is a possibility.
 More than two in five Americans with diabetes have some vision problems.
 The risk of vision problems is higher if you are also a smoker.

-Your best defence against vision loss is to keep your blood sugar, blood pressure and cholesterol within normal ranges, and have a full eye exam each year, which can help catch problems early.
+Your best defense against vision loss is to keep your blood sugar, blood pressure and cholesterol within normal ranges, and have a full eye exam each year, which can help catch problems early.
 If you smoke, speak to your doctor about ways to quit.

 Slow-Healing Wounds